jazzy5006/life-os/README.md

-This is a solid piece of work, Jasmine.
-We’ve managed to pack a Clinical Trial Assistant’s level of organization into a minimalist kawaii aesthetic that even Timber would appreciate.

-Here is a structured **README.md** tailored to the "Life OS" dashboard we’ve built.
-It’s designed to be as organized as your Hobonichi but as functional as your VBA macros.

----

 # 🌸 Jasmine’s Life OS (v1.0)

 Welcome to your digital command center.
 This **Life OS** is a custom-built, responsive web dashboard designed to bridge the gap between scientific precision and a minimalist kawaii aesthetic.
 It’s built to manage the delicate balance of **clinical trial work**, **puppy parenting (Timber!)**, and **personal health protocols**.